The following steps should be taken when migrating Cascade CMS to a different machine:

-NOTE: If you are running on an O/S with no GUI you'll want to download the ZIP installer.
+NOTE: If you are running on an O/S with no GUI you'll want to download the ZIP installer listed under the heading Manual Installation.
 This particular installer does not come bundled with a JRE, so you must also download a JRE that is supported by the version of the application you intend to run.
 JRE requirements for each version can be found here.

-- Install Cascade CMS using the instructions here.
-During the installation process, you will be prompted to provide connection information for the database.
+- Install Cascade CMS using the instructions for your vendor here.
+During the installation process for GUI-enabled operating systems, you will be prompted to provide connection information for the database.
 Be sure to provide credentials for the test database that was previously set up in step 1.

 - If your production instance has special modifications with respect to the port configuration, you can reference the tomcat/conf/server.xml file from that instance to see where changes may need to be made to the corresponding file on the new machine.